jon-chun/cultural-analytics/docs/miniproject_1.md

 ## Mapping Resources

 - [A Beginner's Guide to Geospatial Data Analysis](https://www.analyticsvidhya.com/blog/2022/06/an-beginners-guide-to-geospatial-data-analysis/)
-    * A Great Summary Article with the 7 most important functions in GeoPandas
+    * A concise summary of the 7 most important functions in GeoPandas
 - [Taxonomy of Geospatial Analytics Resources for Mapping](https://github.com/jon-chun/resources-geospatial-analysis)

 ## Mini-Project Brainstorming